grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 The resulting device was crude, but Hemi trusted the numbers on his clipboard and the fundamental simplicity of the weapons he had created.

 Another hour had passed as he worked, and Hemi intuited that it might be time to check on the _Grackle_.
 He lifted the big crescent wrench and smacked it against the hull of the _Gnat_ with all his might.
-Shakes lowered his head and looked around at the clanging sound that managed to creep across to him just above the racket of the diesel engine to see Hemi giving him a 'kill it' gesture.
-Shakes gave Hemi a thumbs up and then throttled back.
+Shakes lowered his head and looked around at the clanging sound that managed to creep across to him just above the racket of the diesel engine to see Hemi giving him a "kill it" gesture.
+Shakes gave Hemi a thumbs up and eased the throttle back.

 The sound of the engine died down enough to give Hemi a tremendous sense of relief.
 Shakes pointed to the engine kill button on the wall and Hemi thumbed it.
 True silence --- silence like Hemi had never quite experienced before in all his years on submarines --- overtook the small boat.

-The silence only lasted a second before Shakes' suddenly nasally-sounding voice broke in.
+The silence only lasted a second before Shakes's suddenly nasally-sounding voice broke in.
 "What the fuck're we doin' now?"

 "Take us down.
 As deep as the _Gnat_ can go."

-"OK... then switch us back to the fucking electric motor, man.
+"OK...then switch us back to the fucking electric motor, man.
 And now maybe with the quiet back on us, you can fuckin' fill me in on your apparently suicidal fuckin' plan."

 "Shortly, Captain Shakes.
 We must check the sonar first, and I am sure you can appreciate the pragmatism of that order to things."

 Hemi pulled the levers in reverse order from before to disengage the drive from the diesel and re-engage the electric motor.
 Unlike the diesel, the electric motor did not have to be started, of course.
 Shakes just pushed the throttle forward and the much softer hum of the electric drive motor increased in pitch along with the slight sense of acceleration.

 Hemi stepped forward and powered up the passive sonar unit.
 He lifted the headset from the welded steel peg from which it hung and put it on.
 He listened to the quiet ocean around them.
 He could not hear the _Prospect_ at all --- Percy must be running very slowly.
-But swinging the mics around he found the _Grackle_ easily --- a few nautical miles off to the west of the _Gnat_.
+But swinging the mics around, he found the _Grackle_ easily --- a few nautical miles off to the west of the _Gnat_.
 Even though the pursuing sub had to be much further away than the _Prospect_, and even though they were running submerged on electric motors, the _Grackle_ was running fast enough to be easily tracked.
 They did not care who knew where they were.

 It took Hemi about fifteen minutes of listening to get a grasp on the situation.
 The _Grackle_ had given up the pursuit of the _Gnat_, probably not long after Shakes and Hemi had started the engines.
 Hemi assumed they had quickly realized the _Gnat_ was once again playing a decoy.
 But the _Gnat_'s run had apparently thrown just enough confusion into the water for the _Grackle_ to have lost their bead on the _Prospect_.
 They had taken up a search pattern again, and Hemi tracked them turning through a multi-mile diameter circle as they looked for the _Prospect_.
-They were pinging regularly, so if _Percy_ was moving, there was a good chance they would find the _Prospect_ soon.
+They were pinging regularly, so if Percy was moving, there was a good chance they would find the _Prospect_ soon.

 Hemi pulled back one earpiece and turned to Shakes.
 "There is not much time.
 Give us all the speed the _Gnat_ has got underwater.
 We have to get between the _Grackle_ and the _Prospect_."

 [//]: # (No more oaths, from here to the end.)

-"Ya, OK Hemi.
-But... now you absolutely have to tell me what the plan is."
+"Ya, OK, Hemi.
+But...now you absolutely have to tell me what the plan is."

 "Well..."
 Hemi lowered the headset so it sat around his thick neck and made a wide gesture towards his devices piled up in the _Gnat_'s rear cargo space.
 "The plan is pretty simple, really.
 I intend to suspend magnetic warheads I saved from the last shipment in the water column.
 With some careful calculations, I hope to set them in such a way that the _Grackle_ will move into one and set it off, hopefully disabling the submarine."

 "Ah," said Shakes, "so it's just a little matter of flushing one of those bad boys out the escape trunk at precisely the right depth and in the path of that big ugly sub, eh?"

 "I can control the depth with the amount of air in these old boat fenders.
-I have calculated the pressure needed in the fenders with enough precision, I believe, so that they should float at precisely 25 meters deep.
+I have calculated the pressure needed in the fenders with enough precision, I believe, so that they should float at precisely twenty-five meters deep.
 That should take care of the Z axis, but I need you to navigate us across the path of the _Grackle_."

 "That may not be so easy."

 "I am aware.
-I will be listening on sonar though.
-I am confident the _Gnat_ is capable of doing the job."
+I will be listening on sonar, though.
+I am confident the _Gnat_ can do the job."

-"Well of course this boat can _do_ it! ...I just never thought I'd be using my bug to play chicken with a full-sized full-speed foul-looking ram-headed military sub."
+"Well, of course this boat can _do_ it! ...I just never thought I'd be using my bug to play chicken with a full-sized full-speed foul-looking ram-headed military sub."

 [//]: # (### Getting the boats and the devices into position)